hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-rename-package package package2

-The function changes the name of an existing package.
+This function changes the name of an existing package.

 *******************************************************************